Verb Classes

 (quadriliteral)

-Four radicals; the third and fourth differ.
-Those with pattern “AjAj” are usually written “AAj“.Nohbhb “knead”
+Those with pattern “AjAj” are usually written “AAj“.1Nohbhb “knead”

 4ae-inf.